James Comey Trump Russia Hearing: 5 Incredible Moments Nobody Is Talking About

 Removing voters from the eligible rolls would, of course, suppress voter turnout, a circumstance that is generally believed to favor Republican candidates.

-Russia Used A Third Party ‘Cut Out’ To Send Stolen Emails To Wikileaks
+Russia Used A Third Party “Cut Out” To Send Stolen Emails To WikiLeaks

-During the 2016 presidential election campaign, the document-leaking site Wikileaks published thousands of private emails stolen from Democratic National Committee servers, and from Hillary Clinton’s campaign chair, John Podesta.
-United States intelligence says that those stolen emails were given to Wikileaks by the Russians, but Wikileaks founder Julian Assange has flatly denied that his source was Russia or any “state party.”
+During the 2016 presidential election campaign, the document-leaking site WikiLeaks published thousands of private emails stolen from Democratic National Committee servers, and from Hillary Clinton’s campaign chair, John Podesta.
+United States intelligence says that those stolen emails were given to WikiLeaks by the Russians, but WikiLeaks founder Julian Assange has flatly denied that his source was Russia or any “state party.”

-But at Monday’s hearing, Comey said that Russia used a third party — called a “cut out” in intelligence terminology — to send the material to Wikileaks, as seen in the following video clip from the hearing.
+But at Monday’s hearing, Comey said that Russia used a third party — called a “cut out” in intelligence terminology — to send the material to Wiki:eaks, as seen in the following video clip from the hearing.

 #FBI Director Comey: “We assessed they used some kind of cut-out.
 They didn’t deal directly with WikiLeaks.” #Russia pic.twitter.com/EHvsiOfYwt